Hackcidental/awesome-zero-knowledge/README.md

 - [Cryptee](https://crypt.ee) - A private home for your digital belongins.
 - [Joplin](https://joplinapp.org/) - Joplin is an open source note-taking app.
 Capture your thoughts and securely access them from any device.
 - [Notesnook](https://notesnook.com) - Open source zero knowledge private note taking.
+- [Skiff Pages](https://skiff.com/pages) - Take your thoughts and ideas to the next level with a private, end-to-end encrypted workspace.
 - [Standard Notes](https://standardnotes.com) - A safe place for your notes, thoughts, and life's work.
 - [Turtl](https://turtlapp.com) - The secure, collaborative notebook.